era/malleable-checker/README.md

 # malleable-checker

 - A PoC of a [malleable system](https://malleable.systems/) that let's you build rules using a GUI or a script to assert your production data.
 If something does not pass an assertion, an alarm is triggered.
-- This is a toy project done on my free time, it's going to take a while to be ready for a demonstration.
+- This is a toy/pet 🐈‍⬛ project done on my free time, it's going to take a while to be ready for a demonstration.

 ## How it works?